Summer Assignments

 - The Vanishing Velazquez, Laura Cumming

-The following are the two required novels for AP English 12:
+The following are the two required novels for AP Literature English 12:

 - REQUIRED NOVEL FOR ALL: Tale of Two Cities by Charles Dickens